-Microfluidic platform for real-time detection of SARS-CoV-2
+New microfluidic platform with integrated DNA biosensor for the detection of SARS-CoV-2

 Specific contribution to tackle the current pandemic

 The screening platform herein developed allows for SARS-CoV-2 screening in human saliva samples without the recourse to viral RNA amplification and with total analysis time of less than 15 minutes.
 Thanks to the fully automated and integrated device, the sample processing and detection technology are accessible to non-specialized personnel and can be operated outside of biomedical environments.
 The functionalization strategy is independent of the sequence of the immobilized DNA probe, thus offering the possibility to apply the technology to other viral pathogens.

 Development of a microfluidic platform for real-time detection of SARS-CoV-2 virus based on multifunctional silica membrane biosensors